Chapter 2 - Registration, Fee Assessment, and Withdrawal Procedures

 - The course DOES NOT count in determining full-time student status.

 Audited courses do not appear on the student’s permanent record unless the “Audit(s) to Appear on Transcript” form is completed and signed by the student, course instructor, and major professor.
 Copies of this form, which are available from the Graduate College website, must be filed with the Graduate College, 1137 Pearson Hall.
 (For a list of Graduate College forms, check the Graduate College’s website at https://www.grad-college.iastate.edu/student/forms/.)
-After the fifth class day, if a student changes a regular course to an audit, that course will appear on his/her permanent record as a drop.
+After the fifth class day, if a student changes a regular course to an audit, that course will appear on their permanent record as a drop.
 Audits are not acceptable as registration for loan deferments.

 2.1.2 Cancellation of Registration

 Students wishing to cancel registration in coursework must call or write the Office of the Registrar before the first day of classes to avoid tuition assessment.
 A letter of confirmation is sent to each student from whom notification is received.
 A student who calls should request the name of the person taking the call and make a record of the name as well as the time and date of the call.
 Beginning the first day of classes, students must formally withdraw from the university in order to terminate their registration.